otakar-smrz/elixir-fm/TrEd/elixir/README.md

 You can get them from http://sourceforge.net/ and http://search.cpan.org/.

 Please be aware that this work is licensed under the GNU General Public License.
-The ElixirFM project is a complex research work and requires some effort before it can be reused.

-Please let me know if you have any questions.

-Enjoy ^^

--- Otakar Smrz